sininen-blue/webgl-2526/5-student/instructions/slides.md

 layout: center
 ---

-8. rename your folder to `gasket_yourname` and submit it to
+8. rename your folder to `gasket_LASTNAME_FIRSTNAME` and submit it to

+Last checks before submitting:
+- make sure your name is CAPITALIZED
+- Submit the entire folder, do not zip
+- make sure that your code has at least 2 of the experiments from step 6

 [ishortn.ink/gasketSubmit](https://ishortn.ink/gasketSubmit)
 <img src="./images/submitQr.png" alt="QR code to the submission form" width="150"/>